rebeccapower/test/_pages/speakers.md

 # Speakers

+## Nigel Banks

+Nigel Banks has been working on and off in the Islandora community for over ten years.
+Currently as a freelance developer.
+He is deeply involved in open source software, having contributed to well over 100 Git repositories in 15 different programming languages.
+He now resides in Manchester, United Kingdom.

+## Joe Corall

+Joe Corall is currently employed by [Pantheon](https://pantheon.io/) as a Staff Software Engineer on their Platform Orchestration and Services team.
+In January 2020 while at [Kent State University Libraries](https://oaks.kent.edu/) he led the development to launch Kent State's Institutional Repository running on Islandora 2.
+In his spare time he has been creating an Islandora as a Service solution.

+## Dara Virks

+Dara is the Project Manager Lead at Born-Digital.
+Prior to that she produced Drupal websites for 4 years.
+She has a background as a newspaper editor, and is passionate about history.
+She holds a master's of science in information technologies from Marlboro College.

 ## Alan Stanley

 Alan is an Islandora contractor who has been working with the stack since 2010 - the days of Drupal 6.
 His contributions include many of